-The children will learn about 'The World of Work' and 'RR and the Law'.
-This will make an interesting comparison to the social structure and judicial system used by the Mayan society.
-They will be looking in depth at a new culture (SMSC) and comparing it to their own.
+The children will learn about 'Careers' and 'Friendships and Staying Safe'.
+This will make an interesting comparison to the social structure and judicial system used by the Maya society.
+They will be looking in depth at a culture (SMSC) and comparing it to their own.